 People who have Medicaid benefits who need a ride to their medical appointments can contact their health plan, at the phone number on their Medicaid member ID cards.
+Some Medicare Advantage Plans also provide medical transportation

 People with Medicaid who are not enrolled in a health plan can request a ride by calling 877-633-8747 (877-MED-TRIP).